 What exactly is in an "Adventure Kit"?

-Your Tracks & Trails Adventure Kit is a sturdy, zippered ring binder containing all of the information you’ll need for your trip.
-Everything’s right at your fingertips, including your personalized itinerary, suggested activities, accommodation details, daily mileage, and details about activities that we arranged for you.
-This road trip “Bible” (our customers’ words, not ours) organizes all the details and helps you stay on track once you’re on the road.
+Your Tracks & Trails Adventure Kit contains all of the information you’ll need for your trip.
+Everything’s right at your fingertips, including your personalized itinerary, suggested activities, accommodation details, daily mileage, maps, and details about activities that we arranged for you.
+This packet organizes all the details and helps you stay on track once you’re on the road.

 Do you recommend RV trips with children and infants?

 Yes, renting an RV is ALL ABOUT traveling with kids.
 Dig for dinosaur bones.
 Ride steam trains.
 Wade in streams.
 Peer into huge canyons.
 Drive a jeep along a rough road.
 Build a campfire and roast marshmallows.
 Even jaded teenagers will be telling their friends about this cool summer vacation.